Festival Policies

 6. Guests reserve the right to accept gifts.

-7. Guest-specific changes may apply and will be communicated through official means including but not limited to: website, program guide, social media, and signage at the event.
+7. Guest-specific changes may apply and will be communicated through official means such as: website, program guide, social media, and/or signage at the event.

 12. Violation of Otafest Policies

-1. Otafest reserves the right to enforce punishment against any patron who violates these policies.
+1. Otafest reserves the right to enforce punishment at its discretion against any patron who violates these policies.
 Such punishment can include, but is not limited to:

-1. Asking a patron to leave a particular event, viewing room, or the venue;
+2. Requiring a patron to leave a particular event, viewing room, or the venue,